lxg/l10n/README.md

 - By using the original message as catalog ID, you always have an English fallback, where a translation doesn’t exist.
 - The `.po` catalog format is widely supported, so you will always find translators, tools and services which can work with your catalog files.

+See the [`@lxg/l10n-demo`](https://github.com/lxg/l10n-demo) for an example of how this works in practice.
+You can also use that demo as a blueprint for your own project.

 ## Usage

 ### 0. Quick Start